McKinley, Taylor County, Wisconsin: Geography

-According to the United States Census Bureau, the town has a total area of 35.8 square miles (92.8 km^{2}), of which, 35.8 square miles (92.6 km^{2}) of it is land and 0.1 square miles (0.2 km^{2}) of it (0.20%) is water.
+According to the United States Census Bureau, the town has a total area of 35.8 square miles (92.8 km^{2}), of which 35.8 square miles (92.6 km^{2}) is land and 0.1 square mile (0.2 km^{2}) (0.20%) is water.

+Terrain in the north and west is fairly flat, but the southeast is rolling hills.
+The town's economy is shifting from dairy to growing corn and soybeans.

 The Jump River, Alder Creek, and Shoulder Creek flow through the township, all generally heading to the west-southwest.
 The part of the township north of the river is dominated by low ridges running parallel to the river.
-They could be drumlins left by a glacial advance, or they could mask shapes of the rock beneath the glacial till.
+These could be drumlins left by a glacial advance, or they could mask shapes of the rock beneath the glacial till.
 South of the river the land is mostly gently rolling glacial till, interrupted by patches of hills, with heavier soil in the low spots.

 Several man-made flowages are in a part of the Pershing Wildlife Area on the southern edge of the town.